-- (1) An owner or occupier of land must not, without a permit, store, assemble or dismantle machinery, vehicles or second-hand goods or materials on that land. - (2) The requirement to obtain a permit does not apply if: - (a) the use is specifically authorised in the Planning Scheme or a permit has been granted under the Planning Scheme; - (b) the use is for recreational purposes and is not conducted for: - (i) financial gain; and - (ii) is not stored in a way that is unsightly or detrimental to the general amenity of the neighbourhood or environment; or - (c) the use is established within normal or other lawfully established commercial activities.
+- (1) An owner or occupier of land must not, without a permit, store, assemble or dismantle machinery, vehicles or second-hand goods or materials on that land. - (2) The requirement to obtain a permit under this clause does not apply if: - (a) the use is specifically authorised in the Planning Scheme or a permit has been granted under the Planning Scheme; - (b) the use is for recreational purposes and is not conducted for: - (i) financial gain; and - the machinery, vehicles or second-hand goods or materials are not stored in a way that is unsightly or detrimental to the general amenity of the neighbourhood or environment; or - (c) the use is established within normal or other lawfully established commercial activities.